Classic Gruyère fondue. Photo courtesy Emmi Roth USA.

 Page 2: More About The Types Of Swiss Cheese

-This is Page 2 of a three-page article.
+This is Page 2 of a three-page article on cheese fondue—with plenty of recipe choices.
+Here, the principal types of Swiss cheese.
 Click on the black links below to visit other pages.

 Types Of Swiss Cheese In This Recipe